Virginia Tech QB Hendon Hooker happy to have health issue behind him

 Even now, Hooker said he’s still getting back into game shape for the Hokies (2-1, 2-1 ACC).

-“It’s a whole different level of conditioning from practice to the game,” said Hooker.
+“It’s a whole different level of conditioning from practice to the game,” Hooker said.
 “Game speed, you’re going 200 mph every play and just trying to give it your all.
-In practice you’re kind of feeling it out, seeing what looks they’re giving you.
+In practice, you’re kind of feeling it out, seeing what looks they’re giving you.
 It’s not really full go like when you’re playing.”

+After weeks of preparing for a backup role behind Burmeister and serving as a motivator for his teammates from the sideline, Hooker finally got into a game Saturday.

 Hooker finished 7 for 13 passing for 136 yards and two touchdowns and ran for another score.
 The Hokies scored on five of the six full possessions he played in the second half.

-“He did his part while he wasn’t starting and he did his part when he was in the game,” said tight end James Mitchell.
+“He did his part while he wasn’t starting and he did his part when he was in the game,” tight end James Mitchell said.
 “That’s just the kind of player and person Hendon is.”

+The Hokies were just 10 for 33 on third down going into Saturday’s loss at Carolina.

+Hooker — who showcased his dual-threat abilities last season after taking over at quarterback after the fourth game — excels in that area.

-It’s something he and his father, Alan, a former college quarterback at North Carolina A&T, have discussed frequently.
+He and his father, Alan, a former college quarterback at North Carolina A&T, have discussed third-down conversions frequently.

-“I have this conversation with my father all the time – we talk about converting third downs,” said Hooker.
 “If you convert third downs, you make first downs.
-You make first downs, you make touchdowns.”
+You make first downs, you make touchdowns,” Hooker said.